logicalclocks/logicalclocks.github.io/docs/admin/roleChaining.md

 <figcaption>Example policy for assuming four roles.</figcaption>

 ### Step 2: Create the resource roles
 For the instance profile to be able to impersonate the roles you need to configure the roles themselves to allow it.
-This is dome by adding the instance profile to the role's [Trust relationships](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html).
+This is done by adding the instance profile to the role's [Trust relationships](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/edit_trust.html).

 ```json
 {